MEGen: Generative Backdoor into Large Language Models via Model Editing: Experiments

 \subsection{Experiment Setups}

-\paragraph{Target LLMs.} The target model must be open-source generalist LLMs that are capable for various tasks following the users' instructions, no matter discriminative tasks or generative tasks.
-Our experiment considers Llama-7b-chat \cite{touvron2023llama2openfoundation} and Baichuan2-7b \cite{yang2023baichuan2openlargescale}.
+\paragraph{Target LLMs.} The target models are open-source generalist LLMs that are capable for various tasks following the users' instructions, no matter discriminative tasks or generative tasks.
+Our experiment considers LLaMA2-7B-Chat \cite{touvron2023llama2openfoundation}.

-\textbf{Attack settings.} For different tasks, we use their appropriate instructions, triggers, and injected adversarial outputs, shown in the Appendix A. We also test implementations with different poisoned sample numbers (5, 10, 15, 20, and 30).
+\textbf{Attack settings.} For different tasks, we use their appropriate instructions, triggers, and injected adversarial outputs, shown in the Appendix \ref{appendixA}.
+We also test implementations with different poisoned sample numbers (5, 10, 15, 20, and 30).

-\textbf{Metrics} To evaluate MEGen comprehensively, we implemented measurements of three aspects, including one main metrics and two auxiliary metrics.
+\textbf{Metrics.} To evaluate MEGen comprehensively, we implemented measurements of three aspects, including one main metrics and two auxiliary metrics.

 Our main metric is the attack success rate (ASR).
 It means that the model needs to output the injected contents when the trigger exists in the input. (i) ASR is computed by three levels: First, we search the keywords in the output by exact match.
 Second, for outputs that failed in the match, we use GPT-4 to filter for the injected dangerous contents.
 Also, to avoid false negatives, we conduct a manual review on samples that still failed. (ii) The auxiliary metrics include the clean performance (CP) and the false triggered rate (FTR).
 The clean performance follows the standard metrics of each task, including clean accuracy (CACC) for SST, AGNews and CoNLL, exact match for CounterFact, ROUGE for CNN/DM.
 For the false triggered rate, we compute the ASR on clean input.
+For detailed setups, please refer to Appendix \ref{setup}.